robcast/digilib/README.md

-digilib - the Digital Image Library
+digilib - The Digital Image Library
 ===================================

 A versatile image viewing environment for the internet.